 Uploading student theses

-The Student Repository is part of the Leiden Repository and offers an online archive that makes Bachelor and Master theses easily searchable and publicly available.
+The Student Repository is part of Scholarly Publications Leiden University and offers an online archive that makes Bachelor and Master theses easily searchable and publicly available.

 The Student Repository brings together theses within one specific location.
 Students can browse its contents when preparing their thesis and use the repository to ‘showcase’ their academic work (if publicly available), for instance when applying for a job, grant or another degree programme.
 Also, departments can use the Repository to ‘highlight’ their graduates output online, whilst no longer having the need to physically archive all theses.